 According to Wikipedia, Baba Ganoush is a Levantine dish.
-(According to me, it’s my mother’s dish 🙂 My mother and my grandmother both made it all through my childhood.)
-Some people make their baba G with tahini, and some make it with mayonnaise.
-It’s delicious with either one, but I prefer tahini.
+According to me, it’s Shabbat at my mother.
+She has been making it every Friday for Shabbat dinner since I was a kid.
+Some people make their baba G with tahini and some make it with mayonnaise.
+It’s delicious with either one.

 I sometimes add other veggies such as leek, scallion or red pepper, which I burn together with the eggplants.